Locations:

 When can I expect the results from my parathyroid scan?

-Depending on the type of parathyroid scan you have, a radiologist or other healthcare provider specially trained in nuclear scans will interpret the images and send a report to your doctor and surgeon.
+Depending on the type of parathyroid scan you have, a radiologist or another specialist will interpret the images and send a report to your healthcare provider and surgeon.
 Your healthcare team will then schedule an appointment with you to go over the results.
+This can take several days to a week.

 Medically Reviewed